zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/Mx GenAI Connector.md

 1. [Insertion of knowledge](#knowledge-base-insertion)
 2. [Retrieval of knowledge (Nearest neighbor)](#knowledge-base-retrieval)

 You do not need to manually add embeddings to a chunk, as the connector handles this internally.
 To see all existing knowledge bases for a configuration, go to the **Knowledge Base** tab on the [Mendix Cloud GenAI Configuration] page and refresh the view on the right.
 Alternatively, use the `Get Collections` action to retrieve a synchronized list of collections inside of your knowledge base resource to include in your module.
-Lastly, you can delete a knowledge base using the `Delete Collection` action.
+Lastly, you can delete a collection using the `Delete Collection` action.

 #### Knowledge Base Insertion{#knowledge-base-insertion}